The Business Management unit oversees the Accounting and Tech/Application Support functions.

 Marketing & Distribution consists of the removal, destruction, and selling of unwanted surplus property.
 The warehouse staff collects the surplus property on campus after being notified by the property accountant and delivers it to the State Marketing & Redistribution Warehouse.

-The Operations Center handles billable work orders, cost estimates, and all aspects of vehicle rental and lease in addition to answering all calls to the department’s main phone line.
+The Operations Center handles billable work orders, cost estimates, and all aspects of vehicle leases in addition to answering all calls to the department’s main phone line.

 Planning & Capital Construction

 Planning & Capital Construction comprises construction and renovation, the Lock Shop, and Structural Services.

 Construction and Renovation services range from minor renovations to new capital construction.
 The process begins with consultation and design and flows through to completion and occupancy of the new and renovated space.

 The Lock Shop provides keys and swipe cards to the campus, performs installation and maintenance of certain locks, and maintains records of all keys and swipe cards that are issued.